YarkoL/remsup/README.txt

 	node server.js

-5. Start webpack

-	npm run webpack

-6. To view the site, open a browser window and go to
+5. To view the site, open a browser window and go to

 	http://localhost:3000